chetan-rathore/arm-enterprise-acs/README.md

 ### Juno Reference Platform

-Follow the instructions [here](https://community.arm.com/docs/DOC-10804) to install an EDK2 (UEFI) prebuilt configuration on your Juno board.
+Click [here](https://releases.linaro.org/members/arm/platforms/) to download and install the an EDK2 (UEFI) prebuilt configuration on your Juno board.
-For additional information, see the FAQs and tutorials [here](https://community.arm.com/groups/arm-development-platforms) or contact [juno-support@arm.com](mailto:juno-support@arm.com).
+For additional information, see the [Juno User Guide](https://git.linaro.org/landing-teams/working/arm/arm-reference-platforms.git/about/docs/juno/user-guide.rst) or contact [juno-support@arm.com](mailto:juno-support@arm.com).

 After installing the EDK2 prebuilt configuration on your Juno board, follow these steps: